-ON THIS PAGE: You will find information about how many people learn they have AML each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with AML each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu on the side of the screen.

 This year, an estimated 20,830 people of all ages (12,730 men and boys and 8,100 women and girls) in the United States will be diagnosed with AML.
 AML is the second most common type of leukemia diagnosed in both adults and children.

 An estimated 10,460 deaths (6,110 men and boys and 4,350 women and girls) from AML will occur this year.
 The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate of people with AML is approximately 25%.
 However, it is important to note that survival depends on several factors, including biologic features of the disease and, in particular, a patient’s age (see Subtypes for more information).
 Although AML is a serious disease, it is treatable and often curable with chemotherapy with or without a stem cell transplant (see the Treatment Options section).